yo1dog/node-cerror/README.md

 ## `CError.origStackSymbol`

-Symbol for accessing the original stack of an error.
+Symbol for accessing the original stack of an error before it was chained.